-Having acne on the cheeks is most common right after acne on the forehead, however, it is no different than acne on any other part of the face, neck, chest, back, and even bum.
+Having acne on the cheeks is the most common place for acne (right after on the forehead) however, it is no different than acne on any other part of the face, neck, chest, back, and even bum.

 Acne is a common occurrence that can manifest itself on any area of the body and it usually appears in the form of solid red or purple bumps that often have a collection of pus at the top.

 There are many ways you can get rid of cheek acne, however, the most important thing to do is to pay attention to good skincare practices, especially your cleansing and exfoliating habits.

 In this article, we will discuss everything you need to know about what causes acne on the cheeks and most importantly, how to get rid of cheek acne.

 Our pores are an opening to a hair follicle and underneath the surface of the skin, attached to the follicle are sebaceous glands which are tiny sebum-producing glands we have all over the body except on several areas such as the palms of the hands, soles of the feet, and lips.

 If not adequately removed, the pore can easily become clogged with excess sebum and dead skin cells.
 When the pore becomes clogged, this creates a perfect, airless environment for bacteria to thrive and cause inflammation and acne.
 But besides that…

 Let’s mention a few of these and explain how they could possibly affect you.

 Hormones can often be blamed for triggering acne breakouts on any area of the face and body.
 This is almost always the case when it comes to puberty, pregnancy, and occasional pimples you get during your period.

 Additionally, hormones released during stressful situations can also stimulate the sebaceous glands to produce more oil, leading to more clogging and acne breakouts.